Travels for Taste

 Flowers at the River Cottage HQ

-The produce from the farm feeds a mind boggling number of people every year at the various events and cookery classes that are held regularly.
+The produce from the farm feeds a mind-boggling number of people every year at the various events and cookery classes that are held regularly.
 Whatever the farm cannot provide is sourced from neighbouring Trill farm and other local producers.
 No wonder then that they are organic certified as accredited by the Soil Association and are managed under Countryside and Environmental Stewardship; schemes run by Natural England.
 And this 1.5-acre farmland and the team managing it are also proud to be ambassadors of the East Devon Area of Outstanding Natural Beauty.

 Guided tour of kitchen gardens at River Cottage HQ